 Physicians finishing their training may want to consider locum tenens as a career option right out of residency.
-Locums allows you to experience a wide variety of work settings, have more control over your work schedule, and earn higher pay that your peers who are just starting out.
+Locums allows you to experience a wide variety of work settings, have more control over your work schedule, and earn higher pay than your peers who are just starting out.

-That’s the career path physiatrist Dr. Mojgan Saber took right out of residency.
+That’s the career path Dr. Mojgan Saber took right out of residency.
 She spent the first eight years of her career in locums.
 She now teaches at the UCLA-VA Physical Medicine and Rehabilitation Residency Program.

 Dr. Saber knows her subject well, having worked locum tenens all over the U.S. She preferred locums assignments that allowed her to do what she loved most — teaching med students and residents.
 When she decided to settle down and accept her current job, having locums experience on her CV worked in her favor.
 “Locums actually helped me, helped me at every level.”

 What was true for her, she recognizes, may be true for some of the residents she teaches.
 “If you’re not sure either where you want to practice or what kind of practice you want — or if, like me, you want to travel, locums is the best way to go.”

 She introduces every one of her students to the concept of locum tenens out of residency as a career alternative.
 And she’s helped us compile five tips for residents interested in testing the locums waters.

 As a resident, Dr. Saber says she was ignorant about locum tenens.
 She spent several months post-residency traveling recreationally and was running out of money when a friend told her, “If you really need to work right away, locums is a good way to do it.”
 She did some due diligence and quickly landed her first locums job in Miami.